I am innocent, will challenge suspension, says Sanjita Chanu

-Indian weightlifter Sanjita Chanu on Friday said she will challenge the provisional suspension imposed on her for allegedly failing a dope test, insisting that she is innocent.
+Indian weightlifter Sanjita Chanu today said she will challenge the provisional suspension imposed on her for allegedly failing a dope test, insisting that she is innocent.

 “I am innocent, I have not taken any banned substance.
 I will challenge this with the help of the national federation,” Sanjita told PTI.

 Sanjita, who had won a gold in the women’s 53kg category in the recent Gold Coast CWG, was suspended by the International Weightlifting Federation (IWF) tested positive for testosterone.

 The sample was taken during an out-of-competition test prior to the World Championship in Anaheim (US) in November last year.

-She, however, got the backing of the Indian Weightlifting Federation (IWLF) President Sahdev Yadav, who said he was confident of the Manipuri’s innocence.
+She, however, got the backing of the Indian Weightlifting Federation (IWLF) general secretary Sahdev Yadav, who said he was confident of the Manipuri’s innocence.

 “We don’t understand why the dope result took so long.
 After the sample was taken, she competed in the World Championship in November last and then she won a gold in the Gold Coast CWG in April.
 We will fight it out why this is happening,” he said.